We are pleased to announce Nagla Bedir as our September 2022 Muslim Woman of the Month!

 Oftentimes that’s the only thing that they hear about, and then they might not ever see another Muslim person in their curriculum or hear about Muslims at all until, maybe, in their social studies classes in high school when they learn about 9/11.
 In that context, they’re learning about them as terrorists.
 So you’re learning about Islam as this ancient culture and then you’re learning about it in the context of terrorism.
 That’s giving you a very limited view of this over 1.8 billion group of people.

 That’s one of our more immediate future goals: to have the Muslim studies curriculum actually passed by the state.
 We’re also considering different approaches.
-With this curriculum, we’re thinking, “Okay, well, maybe we just sell it to people and open it up to more states to not just keep it in New Jersey.”
+With this curriculum, we’re thinking, “Maybe we just sell it to people and open it up to more states to not just keep it in New Jersey.”

 We’ve published some sample lesson plans on our website as a free resource, but really the direction I think we’re going with here is that we are consultants.
-Part of Teaching While Muslim is us being consultants already, and so maybe that’s the direction that we go in with the curriculum.
-We’re kind of exploring that and establishing that more solidly.
+Part of Teaching While Muslim is us being consultants already, and so maybe that’s the direction that we go with the curriculum.
+We’re exploring and establishing that more solidly.

 The other dream is to team up with pre-service programs at universities and consult with those programs on how they are addressing Islamophobia or anti-Muslim racism, and combating those things in their classes, as well as how they can continue to do so in the professional development that they offer pre-service teachers and alumni.

-We say pre-service meaning before you actually step into a classroom, so as an undergrad or as a post-baccalaureate, but before you actually become a teacher, because a lot of times–and you see this in the entire world–people who have fully formed their opinions as educators are really difficult to sometimes teach.
+We say pre-service meaning before you actually become a teacher and step into a classroom, so as an undergrad or as a post-baccalaureate, because a lot of times–and you see this in the entire world–people who have fully formed their opinions as educators are really difficult to teach.

 So if we team up with pre-service educators–they haven’t become teachers yet, they aren’t fully molded yet, they aren’t rigid yet–that’s an opportunity to combat how some Islamophobia and racism shows up.
 Our dream is to work with universities across the country to ensure that’s present.

-“Yes, of course, there are Muslim women who are oppressed because they are being oppressed by men.
+“Yes, there are Muslim women who are oppressed because they are being oppressed by men.
 But God doesn’t oppress people.”

 I really hope you’re able to reach your goals for the organization.
-What are some of the common misconceptions that you see and the biases you witness when talking about the identity of being Muslim that you try to address?
+What are some of the common misconceptions and biases you witness when talking about the identity of being Muslim that you are trying to address?

 That’s the distinction that I always try to make for people like, “Yeah, sure, there are Muslim women who are oppressed by men, just like there are American women that are oppressed by American men.”
 There are a million ideologies that people use to justify their oppression, but that doesn’t mean that the ideology itself actually promotes that oppression.
 So that’s a second major annoying misconception.